-Raises enormously in Klaten, Candi Plaosan adds a more cultural abundance of Yogyakarta.
+Candi Plaosan adds a more cultural abundance to Yogyakarta.
 This holistic palace does not only offer beauty, but also a strong philosophy.
 The locals claim this temple to be a holistic, romantic palace.
 The temple also shows the virtue of diversity through its building.

-With a solitary architecture, Plaosan presents a different matter of gorgeousness of a temple.
-Unlike the other Indonesian temples, Plaosan Temple is a fuse of Buddhist and Hindu.
-The temple owns an artistic structure of Buddhist temple in the base.
-Whilst in the top, the typical beauty of Hindu building stands out.
+With solitary architecture, Plaosan presents a different matter of gorgeousness of a temple.
+Unlike the other Indonesian temples, Plaosan Temple is a fuse of Buddhism and Hinduism.
+The temple owns an artistic structure of a Buddhist temple in the base.
+Whilst at the top, the typical beauty of Hindu buildings stands out.

 The architecture represents an ancient romantic story.
 The two were separated in religion and ideology.
 However, their love was as enormous as the temple seems.
-Thus, the diverse rather create a beautiful harmony of two religions.
+Thus, the diverse rather create beautiful harmony between two religions.
 It emerges along with the beauty of the temple buildings.

 Candi Plaosan Opening Hours

-Plaosan is open from 08.00 mornings to 05.00 p.m.
-It also welcomes tourist from all over the region even in the national holiday.
+Plaosan is open from 8 AM to 5 PM every day including on the national holiday.
 The temple guest is also welcome to stay late to watch the sunset in the temple’s yard.

 |Candi Plaosan Opening Hours|